 Why is CO-DOC so special?

 CO-DOC applies technology proven to improve care throughout Colorado that might not have the resources to manage stroke diagnosis and treatment.
 The proprietary system, designed by BF Technologies, delivers smooth video from almost any Internet connection, automatic adaptability and error correction, dramatic zoom capabilities, and near real-time communications with perfect audio and video synchronization and no echo.
-The patient and physicians both have two-way video and audio for a more accurate and personal experience.
+Because the patient and physicians can have a personal, two-way video and audio communication, an accurate diagnosis and medical plan of care can be accomplished.